k2view-academy/K2View-Academy/academy/Training_Level_1/01_Fabric_Introduction/1_3a_Installation_Process.md

 * (optional) Additional software for running cqlsh on Cassandra: Python 2.7.

-Please click [Training Request Ticket](https:\\www.k2view.com) to receive an email from our Technical Support team with instructions corresponding to your selected option with the following details:
+Please click [Training Request Ticket](https:\\www.k2view.com) to receive an email from our Technical Support team with instructions and details corresponding to your selected option.

+with the following details:
 - IP addresses and credentials for the databases that you will be requested to enter during the Interfaces Configuration phase of the course.
 - Download link and instructions for the Fabric Suite installation.
 - Machine IP and credentials to access the hosted environment (if you selected this option).